EliMCGamerGuy/Vault-108-Island/docs/Gary Prime's Office/Vault 108 Mission Hub.md

 - Spread the word of Gary!

 ### The Tinge of Real Hope
-- Soru, the main (and really only) developer of NetPass, has shown interest in reviving SpotPass as well.
+- Soru, the main developer of NetPass, has shown interest in reviving SpotPass as well.
 This would allow Garys to send letters back to the Vault, and will allow us to much more closely monitor their paths.
 We await eagerly to see if Soru will, in deed, revive SpotPass.

 ---